 a mosaic is not just to be seen, but to be perceived by all our senses.
 Highly literate people in our Western world are naturally confused whenever they move across the boundaries of visual order and arrangement.
 But mosaic form, although it can be seen, is not visual in its organizing principle.

 ‘TV Child’ later supplies some clarification of the matter at stake:

 The effect of phonetic literacy in extending and amplifying the visual component in Western experience and social organization was to create a sort of hypertrophy in our visual lives at the expense of the other senses.

 That is, there is in fact nothing at all that is “just to be seen”.
 Instead, “visual order” like “mosaic form”, involves “all our senses”.
 The two are not differentiated by the one visual sense versus all the other senses, but by the emphasis or weight or stress accorded, in the case of “visual order”, to the visual relative to the other senses.
 Hence the characterization of “visual order and arrangement” as “a sort of hypertrophy in our visual lives at the expense of the other senses“.
 Presumably the “mosaic form” is a more balanced configuration of these same senses and may therefore loosely be said to be “perceived by all our senses”.

-But, then, is “mosaic form” something objective (something “to be seen”) or subjective (Involving “all our senses”)?
+But, then, is “mosaic form” something objective (something “to be seen”) or subjective (something “to be seen” with)?
 Or is it both of these?
 And if both, is this not a ‘matching’, which McLuhan routinely rejected?
 Or if it is not a ‘matching’, but a differentiated ‘making’, where does this leave the point or points at stake in McLuhan’s text?

 The underlying conception is of sensory ‘form’ or ‘order’ as a topological matrix of “all our senses” with an undefined number of configurations, each depending on the emphases accorded the various senses relative to one another: